myGat/AI-dungeon/DevTool/ReadMe.md

         - folder modules/debugCommands with...
 No module for now, but the buildFiles.jon file concatening the commandHandler and the module to obtain scripts that can directly be copied on AID. type "node offlineVersion.js "modules/debugCommands" to obtain the generated files.

+- 20/10/20
+    -change name of generated files for direct upload.

 # TODO (...Maybe one day)